 Peak oil is not the end of oil, but the end of cheap oil.
-From 2000 prices were steadily increasing, but in 2008 we saw them skyrocket.
-This had a serious impact on the world economy.

-By the end of 2010, prices were climbing over US$100 a barrel again, threatening the global economic recovery.
 We can expect a future of volatile but increasing oil prices, and as the chief economist of the IEA has said, for the future of our economy and society “we need to leave oil before oil leaves us”.

 Peak oil and climate change are two sides of the same coin.
 Long term solutions to both will be the foundation of a smart, green economy that works for all of us well into the future.